-- I. Geographical Perspectives (72 lectures), with courses on: - GEOG 1001 The Human Geography of Global Contrasts (12 lectures).
-A perspective is offered on how geographers study the great contrasts in population growth and economic development which divide the modern world into regions of surplus and regions of scarcity. - GEOG 1012 Explorations in the Human Landscape (24 lectures).
+I. Geographical Perspectives (72 lectures), with courses on:

+GEOG 1001 The Human Geography of Global Contrasts (12 lectures)

+A perspective is offered on how geographers study the great contrasts in population growth and economic development which divide the modern world into regions of surplus and regions of scarcity.

+GEOG 1012 Explorations in the Human Landscape (24 lectures)

 This section moves from the global scale to the study of Geography at the regional and local scales.
-It introduces some other topics that geographers study, principally, urban, social and historical issues. - GEOG 1013 Physical Geography (24 lectures).
+It introduces some other topics that geographers study, principally urban, social and historical issues.

+GEOG 1013 Physical Geography (24 lectures)

 This course will include a review of geomorphology at the global scale.
 Topics to be discussed will include global relief features and planetary structure in relation to global tectonics and lithospheric plate motions, the structure and evolution of the continents, and global denudation systems and surface materials.
-There will also be consideration of climatology and the environment. - GEOG 1014 Regional Geography (12 lectures).
+There will also be consideration of climatology and the environment.

+GEOG 1014 Regional Geography (12 lectures)

 Geographers have always sought to integrate their separate studies of economy, society and environment by examining their interrelationships within regions.
 This unit of the course takes one major world region to explore these approaches.

-II.
-GEOG 1020 Practical Course (20 x 1.5 hour sessions)
+II GEOG 1020 Handling Spatial Data - Practical Course (20 x 1.5 hour sessions)

-This component deals with the analysis of maps, the representation of statistical data on maps and diagrams, and the statistical analysis of information either gathered from maps or to be mapped.
+This component deals with the analysis of maps and the representation of statistical data on maps and diagrams.
+The design of maps forms a central part of the course and students will be introduced to Geographic Information Systems.
 It also includes an introduction to the use of the UCD Computing Network.
 Each student must keep, and submit as required during the year, a book containing the workings of the practical exercises.

 In addition, first year students must participate in tutorials and must complete at least two days of field classes.
-A notebook record of the field classes must be kept and submitted for assessment.
+A notebook record of the field classes must be kept and submitted for assessment

-The programme of courses offered by the Geography Department is dynamic and constantly revised.
-The lists of courses on offer in any one year may change and is finalised in September.
-What follows is based on the previous year's syllabus and gives a good indication of the likely syllabus for the coming year but it may be changed as circumstances require.
-The number of units for each course is indicated in brackets following the course titles.
+The programme of courses offered by the Geography department is dynamic and constantly revised.
+The lists of courses on offer may change from year to year and the programme for any academic year is finalised only in September.
+What follows is based on the current syllabus and gives a good indication of the likely syllabus for the coming year but it may be changed as circumstances require.